IsmaSA/Curriculum-Vitae/index.md

 *My current research focuses on global biogeographical patterns of aquatic biodiversity and their underlying direct and indirect drivers.
 I investigate with various macroecological and biogeographical methods how global changes alter the natural distribution of biodiversity.
-My main research topics are: biogeography, macroecology, invasion biology; with a special emphasis on methods such as species distribution modelling.*
+My main research topics are: biogeography, macroecology, invasion biology; with a special emphasis on the developement of methods, such as species distribution modelling, and facilitating community access to these methods by publishing open-source software in R.*

 ## Education